wdmtech/jwt-payload-decoder/README.md

 # jwt-payload-decoder

-A simple exportable function for getting the payload from a [JWT](https://jwt.io/) (JSON Web Token).
+A simple, exportable function for getting the payload from a [JWT](https://jwt.io/) (JSON Web Token).

 ---